ava-labs/avalanchego/README.md

 ## Installation

-Avalanche is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
+Avalanches is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
 Note that as network usage increases, hardware requirements may change.

 The minimum recommended hardware specification for nodes connected to Mainnet is: